 Zippers (3333 N Fitzhugh Ave), men's bar, strong drinks, male strippers and go-go dancers, more muscular guys than at other nearby clubs.

-CLOSED: Elm & Pearl (2204 Elm St), 18+ mixed hip-hop crowd, erotic male dancers, dancing, drag pageants; Randy's Club Cherries (2506 Knight St), neighborhood bar, large patio, karaoke, pool table, drag shows, shot boys, male dancers; Tallywackers (4218 Lemmon Ave), full-menu restaurant, hot male staff dressed only in tiny shorts, weekly Boylesque shows.
+CLOSED: Brick (2525 Wycliff Ave, 120), local favorite of 25 years, DJs, poker games, drag, male dancers; Elm & Pearl (2204 Elm St), 18+ mixed hip-hop dancing, erotic male dancers, drag; Los Rieles (701 S Lamar St ), Latin gay nightclub, drag shows; Randy's Club Cherries (2506 Knight St), neighborhood bar/patio, karaoke, pool table, drag, male dancers; Tallywackers (4218 Lemmon Ave), restaurant, hot male staff in tiny shorts, Boylesque shows.

 Black-eyed Pea (3857 Cedar Springs Rd) home-style cooking restaurant chain with outpost in the gay district.